libris/librisxl/README.md

 * Applications
     * rest/
         A servlet web application.
 The REST and other HTTP APIs
-    * oaipmhharvester/
+    * harvesters/
         An OAIPMH harvester.
 Servlet web application.
-    * oaipmhexporter/
+    * oaipmh/
         Servlet web application.
 OAIPMH service for LIBRISXL
-    * vcopyimporter/
+    * importers/
-        A java application to load data from the vcopy database
+        Java application to load or reindex data into the system.
     * integration/
         A standalone camel application, responsible for asynchronous tasks performed by the other applications